thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 equal participation in the intercourse of civilised States .

-Professor H. A. Smith on an examination of British official legal opinions and State papers relative to questions of inter- national law declared that therein[^27/2] :---
+Professor H. A. Smith on an examination of British official legal opinions and State papers relative to questions of international law declared that therein[^27/2] :---

 >...
 It is clearly emphasised that international law as a whole is binding upon all civilised States irrespective of their